MohamedAlosaili/blog/README.md

 ## Motivation

 I built this blog site as a practice project to learn and combine the skills of Reactjs with the new skills I have learned in Node.js, Express, and MongoDB.
-The aim of the project is to create a functional blog site with user authentication and authorization, where users can create, read, update, and delete blog posts and reviews.
+The aim of the project is to create a functional blog site with user authentication and authorization, where users can create, read, update, and delete blog posts and comments.

 ## Features